 The Plan has been named as a defendant in a class action suit brought on behalf of certain former employees who elected to take early retirement (the Plaintiff Class), alleging that lump-sum payments made by the Plan upon their retirement were incorrectly calculated.
 In early 2016, the United States District Court (the Court) issued its final, appealable order, indicating that the Plan owes additional lump-sum benefits to the Plaintiff Class.
 The Court ordered the Plan to recalculate benefits using a court determined formula, which is different than the formula as interpreted by the Plan, and provide additional data to allow for recalculation of the benefits.
-As of both December 31, 2023 and 2022, management has estimated potential exposure to the Plan of \$60.2 million, which has been recorded by the Plan as part of the Plan's projected benefit obligation.
+As of both December 31, 2024 and 2023, management has estimated potential exposure to the Plan of \$60.2 million, which has been recorded by the Plan as part of the Plan's projected benefit obligation.
 Both the Plaintiff Class and the Plan appealed the Court's order and an appeals court hearing was held in June 2017.
 In May 2018, the United States Court of Appeals (Appeals Court) issued a ruling that the litigation be vacated in part and remanded to the lower Court for further evaluation.
 The Court issued a ruling in March 2024 on various matters of the class action suit some of which were in favor of the Plan and others in favor of the Plaintiff Class.
 The March 2024 ruling also established next steps which include that the Plan and Plaintiff Class are to submit a joint report outlining a proposed briefing schedule on whether a damages class may be certified at all, the scope of the potential Plaintiff Class, and how to calculate damages.
-The Court scheduled another hearing date for May 15, 2024.
-Based on both the Court and Appeals Court rulings and the nature of the ongoing litigation, management believes the estimated potential exposure recorded by the Plan is still the best estimate at the date of issuance of the December 31, 2023, combined financial statements.
+The parties completed an additional briefing in late October 2024, and are awaiting further ruling from the Court.
+Based on both the Court and Appeals Court rulings and the nature of the ongoing litigation, management believes the estimated potential exposure recorded by the Plan is still the best estimate at the date of issuance of the December 31, 2024, combined financial statements.